How To Lay Cobblestones on Mesh?

 What are Cobblestones?

-With style options encompassing Chicago pattern, Herringbone Pattern, Brick Pattern, Straight Pattern – they also come in loose individual pieces allowing you to create your own unique design.
-There are many designs you can put together to turn your outdoor space into a stunning feature for your home.
+Cobblestones are available in a wide range of styles.
+These include the Chicago Pattern, Herringbone Pattern, Brick Pattern and Straight Pattern.
+They are also available as loose individual pieces which gives you the chance to create your own unique design.
+Below are some examples of how you can arrange cobblestones to turn your outdoor space into a stunning feature for your home.

 RECOMMENDED INSTALLATION PRODUCTS